Leaping Bunny FAQs

 Your questions about the Leaping Bunny answered

-What is the Leaping Bunny certification?
+What is the Leaping Bunny programme?

-- Leaping Bunny certification for cosmetics products
+- Leaping Bunny for cosmetics (and personal care) products

-- Leaping Bunny certification for household products
+- Leaping Bunny for household and cleaning products

 Questions about the Leaping Bunny criteria

-To become Leaping Bunny certified companies must:
+To become Leaping Bunny approved, brands must:

 What is a fixed cut-off date?